Short Term Rentals

 The District of Sechelt and the Town of Gibsons each have their own short-term rental regulations that are different than those in the rural electoral areas.
 Business licenses are required in the Town of Gibsons and the District of Sechelt.

-Business licenses for short-term rentals are not required in the SCRD Electoral Areas
+Business licenses for short term rentals are not required in the electoral areas.

 Electoral Areas Map

-If you wish to operate a short-term rental, you must adhere to the regulations in the zoning bylaws.
 Failure to do so could result in bylaw enforcement action.
-If there is a short-term rental in your neighbourhood that is not following these regulations, please fill out the Bylaw Enforcement complaint form.
+If there is a short-term rental in your neighbourhood that is not following these regulations, please report it to bylaw enforcement.

 Zoning Bylaw 337: Electoral Area A